AdityaCoppisetti/keylouder/journal.md

 <img width="1250" height="738" alt="image" src="https://github.com/user-attachments/assets/9dc03add-ad2a-42d2-b304-505ac821ff5b" />

-okay it doesnt look that good but i have an idea , i have an old acrylic glass panel lying around and i think im
+okay it doesnt look that good but i have an idea , i have an old acrylic glass panel lying around and i think im going to put between the pcb and the case